Annual ETC Certification

 In order to participate in the High Cost program and receive High Cost support, a provider must be certified as an eligible telecommunications carrier (ETC) annually under 47 CFR Section 54.314.

-This federal regulation requires state utility commissions to certify that carriers under their jurisdiction are eligible to receive High Cost support in their states and used all support received in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.
+This federal regulation requires state utility commissions to certify that carriers under their jurisdiction are eligible to receive High Cost support in their states and used all support collected in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.

-Carriers that self certify – ETCs not subject to state jurisdiction – must certify that they used all High Cost support received in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.
+Carriers that self certify – ETCs not subject to state jurisdiction – must certify that they used all High Cost support collected in the proceeding calendar year only to provide, maintain and upgrade the facilities for which the support was intended and will do the same in the coming calendar year.

 Requirements